 2. Once approved, Flaxman Library staff download your thesis from Canvas.

 3. Within a month, Flaxman Library staff will catalog your thesis in the SAIC Digital Thesis Repository, Flaxman Library catalog, I-Share, and OCLC WorldCat.

-4. Your digital thesis will be uploaded to the SAIC Digital Thesis Repository and be discoverable to everyone, although it can only be viewed or read online if you choose Open Access (see last question below).
+4. Your digital thesis will be uploaded to the SAIC Digital Thesis Repository and be discoverable to everyone, although it can only be viewed or read online if you choose ARTIC Log-In as your access option (see last question below).